Numerical Implicitization

 admits a solution $(x:y:z) \in \PP^2$.
 Here $Y$ is a hypersurface, and a matrix formula for its defining equation was derived in \cite{ES}, using exterior algebra methods.
 We rapidly determine point membership in $Y$ numerically as follows.

 \end{example}

-\textsc{Acknowledgements.} We are grateful to Anton Leykin for his encouragement, and to Luke Oeding for testing \nobreak \textit{NumericalImplicitization}.
-We also thank David Eisenbud and Bernd Sturmfels for helpful discussions and comments.
-This work has been supported by the US National Science Foundation (DMS-1001867).
+\textsc{Acknowledgements.} We are grateful to Anton Leykin for his encouragement, and to Luke Oeding for testing \textit{NumericalImplicitization}.
+We thank David Eisenbud and Bernd Sturmfels for helpful discussions, and the anonymous referee for insightful comments.
+This work has been partially supported by NSF DMS-1001867.